-\paragraph{Univariate anomalies} Analyzing the SAAI distribution for the four feature sets with K-Means clustering (Figure \ref{fig:feature_comparison_kmeans_uv}), \texttt{Rocket} features exhibit the highest median SAAI of $0.69$, followed by \texttt{Crafted} features with $0.63$ and \texttt{Catch22} with $0.61$. \texttt{Denoised} subsequences yield a median SAAI of $0.58$.
-With HAC, \texttt{Rocket} features show the highest median SAAI of $0.67$, followed by \texttt{Catch22} with $0.6$, \texttt{Crafted} with $0.54$ and \texttt{Denoised} features with a median SAAI of $0.51$. \texttt{Denoised} features display the highest variability in SAAI results, while \texttt{Rocket} features demonstrate the lowest variability for both K-Means clustering and HAC.
-Regarding cluster separation and cohesion (right plots in Figure \ref{fig:results:rq2}), \texttt{Denoised} features return the highest median Silhouette Score (SSC) of $0.43$ for K-Means and $0.51$ for HAC, while \texttt{Rocket} features yield the lowest median SSC of $0.28$ for K-Means and $0.23$ for HAC.
-Although the discrepancy between SAAI and SSC results might initially seem contradictory, it can be better understood when considering different cluster imbalances, as it will be discussed in Section \ref{results:rq3}.
+\paragraph{Univariate anomalies} Analyzing the $SAAI$ distribution for the four feature sets with K-Means clustering (Figure \ref{fig:feature_comparison_kmeans_uv}), \texttt{Rocket} features exhibit the highest median $SAAI$ of $0.69$, followed by \texttt{Crafted} features with $0.63$ and \texttt{Catch22} with $0.61$. \texttt{Denoised} subsequences yield a median $SAAI$ of $0.58$.
+With HAC, \texttt{Rocket} features show the highest median $SAAI$ of $0.67$, followed by \texttt{Catch22} with $0.6$, \texttt{Crafted} with $0.54$ and \texttt{Denoised} features with a median $SAAI$ of $0.51$. \texttt{Denoised} features display the highest variability in $SAAI$ results, while \texttt{Rocket} features demonstrate the lowest variability for both K-Means clustering and HAC.
+Regarding cluster separation and cohesion (right plots in Figure \ref{fig:results:rq2}), \texttt{Denoised} features return the highest median $SSC$ of $0.43$ for K-Means and $0.51$ for HAC, while \texttt{Rocket} features yield the lowest median $SSC$ of $0.28$ for K-Means and $0.23$ for HAC.
+Although the discrepancy between $SAAI$ and $SSC$ results might initially seem contradictory, it can be better understood when considering different cluster imbalances, as it will be discussed in Section \ref{results:rq3}.
 For \texttt{Denoised}, \texttt{Crafted}, and \texttt{Catch22} features, higher Silhouette scores are observed for HAC compared to K-Means, indicating higher cluster imbalances.
-Since SSC is the mean of Silhouette Coefficients and does not consider cluster sizes, higher SSC values may result from many small but dense clusters and few large and dispersed ones, compared to a more even distribution across clusters.
+Since $SSC$ is the mean of Silhouette Coefficients and does not consider cluster sizes, higher $SSC$ values may result from many small but dense clusters and few large and dispersed ones, compared to a more even distribution across clusters.

-\paragraph{Multivariate Anomalies} Since SAAI is not defined in the multivariate case, we evaluate SSC results, aggregated across all subsystems, which are presented in Figure \ref{fig:feature_comparison_kmeans_mv} and \ref{fig:feature_comparison_agglomerative_mv}.
-For K-Means clustering, \texttt{Rocket} features exhibit the highest median SSC value of $0.17$, whereas for HAC, \texttt{Denoised} features demonstrate the highest SSC, with a value of $0.24$.
+\paragraph{Multivariate Anomalies} Since $SAAI$ is not defined in the multivariate case, we evaluate $SSC$ results, aggregated across all subsystems, which are presented in Figure \ref{fig:feature_comparison_kmeans_mv} and \ref{fig:feature_comparison_agglomerative_mv}.
+For K-Means clustering, \texttt{Rocket} features exhibit the highest median $SSC$ value of $0.17$, whereas for HAC, \texttt{Denoised} features demonstrate the highest $SSC$, with a value of $0.24$.